rashiq/simpledeploy/README.md

 # simpledeploy

-A simple flask app that serves as a webhook for github to send a post request to whenever something was pushed to one of my repositories.
+A simple flask app that registers a webhook with github, So I can update my website everytime I push something.
-So I can then run custom logic defined in my `config.json` file.
 I currently have mine running on https://deploy.rashiq.me.

 Sample `config.json` file: